Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 ## 1. Introduction

 Aapka Aspatal is a Hospital Management System.
-This system performs some basic opertions like:
+This system performs some basic operations like:

     1. Add Patient
     2. Delete Patient